Hagandasj/Delta_G_Histogram/readme.md

 # Description

-This python script will convert current values from bin files to delta G data and create a histogram of the values.
+This python script will convert current values from bin files to conductance data and create a Kernel Density Estimator plot of these values.

 ## Notes on Code

-This is not a finished product.
-It will not produe any results.
-Hoping to finish this by Friday (3/8/2021).
+This file is outputting KDE plots.
+However, it takes about 30 minutes to generate these plots for a ~20 minute run at 100 kHz.
+I am hoping to have this optimized by this by Friday (3/8/2021).